zabbix-tooling/k8s-zabbix/README.md

 k8s-zabbix
 =================

-This project provides kubernetes monitoring capabilities for zabbix using the kubernetes watch api mechanism.
+This project provides kubernetes monitoring capabilities for zabbix using mainly the kubernetes watch api mechanism.
-Additionally it provides capabilities to submit the same data to a system management solution by REST.
+Additionally, it provides capabilities to submit the same data to a system management solution by REST.

 New Kubernetes entities are submitted as [low level discovery](https://www.zabbix.com/documentation/current/manual/discovery/low_level_discovery) items in the moment of their creation (i.e. a new deployment).
 Kubernetes events (i.e. a pod restart) are submitted in moment of their occurrence.

 This tool aggregates status information of entities in some cases to the managing entity to improve the practical usage with zabbix
-(example: aggregation of the pod statuses to the deployment which manages the pods) Disappearing entities will be deleted by zabbix using the "Keep lost resources period" setting.
+(example: aggregation of the pod statuses to the deployment which manages the pods) Disappearing entities will be deleted by zabbix using the "Keep lost resources period" setting in LLC.

 Optionally this tool can submit kubernetes entities to a webservice in a unaggregated manner.
 This might be a very useful thing if you have left the GitOps paradigm behind and built a fully fledged management system for your infrastructure.